LOADING ...

 And I recognize him from his size till he got near

-He in and he hugged his mama
+He came in and he his mama

-Callin' him soldier but kept his cool
+Callin' him soldier but Vance kept his

 And it did my heart so much when Vance hit ole Smitty